 A properly designed database provides you with access to up-to-date, accurate information.
 Because a correct design is essential to achieving your goals in working with a database, investing the time required to learn the principles of good design makes sense.
 In the end, you are much more likely to end up with a database that meets your needs and can easily accommodate change.

-This article provides guidelines for planning a database.
+This article provides guidelines for planning a desktop database.
 You will learn how to decide what information you need, how to divide that information into the appropriate tables and columns, and how those tables relate to each other.
-You should read this article before you create your first database.
+You should read this article before you create your first desktop database.

 In this article